This article was updated July 5, 2022.

 Transportation & Airport Transfer

-The easiest way to get from the Mykonos airport to the town is by taxi for about 30€, which takes about 10-15 minutes.
+The easiest way to get from Mykonos airport to the town is by taxi for about 30€, which takes about 10-15 minutes.
 However, there is a cheaper option by taking the bus for about 1.60€.
 It goes from Mykonos Airport to the southern bus terminal of Fabrika in Mykonos Town.
+If you're coming to Mykonos from Athens or another island, you can easily travel by ferry.
+Book your ferry tickets here →

 The roads on the island are underdeveloped and not made for pedestrians, but it’s fairly easy to get around by public bus.
 However, most visitors opt to rent their own vehicle such as a scooter or ATV which is a great option if you need to get around on your own.
 There are mobile apps for calling taxis, but popular ridesharing apps like Uber are not available in Mykonos.